Nandhinijaya/web3-problem-statement-1/README.md

 ---
 # Why do we chose this problem statement?

 ### Feasibility and Scope:

 The insurance fraud prevention solution is more contained since it primarily involves document storage, verification, and claim process automation.
-You can demonstrate the essential components (like document verification with blockchain and smart contract-based claims processing) without needing complex integrations, as you might with cross-border payments.
+We planned to demonstrate the essential components (like document verification with blockchain and smart contract-based claims processing) without needing complex integrations, as you might with cross-border payments.

 ### Blockchain’s Clear Impact:

 For fraud prevention, blockchain’s value is easily understood: it provides an immutable record of claims and documents, which reduces the chance of fraud and tampering.
 This clear, straightforward application of blockchain could impress judges without requiring in-depth financial integrations.